 You can get price-matching details at the websites of most retailers (search for “XYZ Store price matching policy”).
 Most stores that match prices will honor sale prices only on identical items – so if you see an ad for Scott Extra Soft Toilet Tissue, you probably won’t be able to get Scott regular tissue at the ad price.

 If you’re trying to match the price of an item found online, make sure that the store will honor prices from an Internet competitor.
 And be aware that certain types of sales may not be honored.
-At Walmart, for example, you cannot match a “buy one, get one free” offer unless the price of the first item is specified; likewise, sales that state only a percentage off aren’t valid either.
+At Walmart, for example, sales that state only a percentage off aren’t eligible for price matching.

-For instance, Target and Best Buy require you to go to the customer service desk for a price match, while Walmart allows you to match right at the register.
+For instance, Best Buy require you to go to the customer service desk for a price match, while Walmart and Target allow you to match right at the register.
 You will save time and frustration at the checkout counter by researching first.

 4. Find out if you can use coupons.

 If you’re really serious about saving, you may want to use coupons along with your ad-match price.
 But when coupons are used in conjunction with a price-match guarantee, the rules may change a bit.
-For example, Target deducts the value of its store coupons on items before matching prices.
+Some stores deduct the value of its store coupons on items before matching prices.
 If you have a manufacturer’s coupon, those usually will be deducted after the price match is made.
 Again, check with customer service or with a store manager before lining up to check out.
 The checkout clerk may not know the store policy when it comes to coupon use.

 5. Bring in the proof.